chrismdp/xero-expense-adder/README.md

     secret: <your xero secret>
     contact: <your contact - used for the name on the AP invoice>

+You will also need your certificates in the same folder - see the Xero developer pages for more details.

 Then type:

     $ ruby expenseadder.rb path/to/folder/with/expenses